yorikvanhavre/FreeCAD-NativeIFC/doc/installation.md

 These instructions are temporary.
 The NativeIFC addon is meant to be integrated later on with the BIM workbench

+### Prerequisites

+The NativeIFC addon will install and work with any version of FreeCAD and will allow to open and inspect IFCfiles.
+However, to create new IFC objects, you will need a FreeCAD version above or equal to 0.20.3.

 ### Auto install

 The advantage of this approach is the ability to update FreeCAD-BlenderBIM workbench via the addon manager.